A title insurer must be:

 Note: Iowa Title Guaranty is an acceptable title guarantor for properties located in the state of Iowa.

-If an insurer is fully covered by reinsurance with a company that satisfies Fannie Mae’s rating requirement, the insurer is acceptable provided that the primary insurer and the reinsuring company are both licensed to issue title insurance within the state where the property is located and are in good standing with that state’s insurance regulator.
+If the lender accepts an insurer based on the strength of a reinsurer, both the primary insurer and the reinsuring company must be licensed, as required, to issue title insurance within the state where the property is located and are in good standing with that state’s insurance regulator.